Student Spotlight: Alyssa Bowes

 “Once I came here, my biggest influence was Physics Professor Tom Carter,” she said.
 “He really helped me move forward.”

-Carter encouraged her to attend the Conference on Undergraduate Women in Physics held at the University of Illinois at Urbana/Champaign in 2013.
+Carter encouraged her to attend the Conference on Undergraduate Women in Physics held at the University of Illinois at Urbana/Champaign.
 Bowes was one of only two community college students among the more than 170 attendees at the event, which included a career panel, a graduate student panel and an undergraduate research panel.
 Bowes was impressed by the stories she heard at the conference.

 “It never occurred to me that it’s different being a woman in this field,” she said.
 “Listening to the women on the various panels made me feel more confident.
 The other thing I took away from the conference is that it doesn’t matter if you didn’t take physics in high school or if you are studying at a community college.
 The conference really helped me erase any self-doubt.”